Plastic Jesus (artist): Street art

-Plastic Jesus was trained as a photojournalist and shifted his practice from the camera to street installations in order better address major sociopolitical and cultural issues.
+Plastic Jesus trained as a photojournalist before shifting from photography to street installations to better address major sociopolitical and cultural issues.

 "Best Buy, Useless Plastic Box", 2013

-In 2013, Plastic Jesus targeted the Best Buy chain, covertly placing black boxes that he constructed alongside the store's high priced electronics.
+In 2013, Plastic Jesus targeted the Best Buy chain, covertly placing black boxes that he constructed alongside the store's high-priced electronics.
 The boxes had fake price tags for $99.99 and labels that read: "Useless Plastic box 1.2.
 Another gadget you don't really need.
 Will not work once you get it home.
 New model out in 4 weeks.
 Battery life is too short to be of use."
 The intention of the project was to comment on the United States' infatuation with technology and need to own its latest trends.

 Oscar Installations, 2014-ongoing

 Days before the 2014 Academy Awards, Plastic Jesus installed a life-sized golden statue of an Oscar injecting heroin in his arm in Hollywood.
-This work, controversial in and of itself for its commentary on drug use in Hollywood, made an even greater impact since actor Philip Seymour Hoffman has recently died from a heroin overdose.
+The installation appeared shortly after actor Philip Seymour Hoffman died from a heroin overdose.
 With this piece, as well as a life-sized golden Oscar snorting cocaine he installed the following year, Plastic Jesus focuses a spotlight on drug abuse within the entertainment industry.
 In 2016, Plastic Jesus installed his first female Oscar, a golden stripper referencing the objectification of women in Hollywood; in 2017, it was the rapper Kanye West re-imagined as a golden, crucified Jesus.

-In 2018, Plastic Jesus created a lifesize, golden statue of Harvey Weinstein in a bathrobe on a casting couch with an Academy Award.
+In 2018, Plastic Jesus created a life-size golden statue of Harvey Weinstein in a bathrobe, seated on a casting couch and holding an Academy Award.